matthias-reis/carda-gatsby/content/articles/2022/04/a-place-to-bury-strangers-founder-oliver-ackermann.md

 **Oliver:** Thank you, Anne!
 It was a pleasure!

-## A Place To Bury Strangers – "I disappear"
+## A Place To Bury Strangers – "I Disappear"

 <YouTube id="NxDYq1WYNh4" />